Ibn Baz: Cosmology

-Grand Mosque Seizure
+Grand Mosque takeover

 Ibn Baz has been associated with some members of the 20 November–4 December 1979 takeover of the Grand Mosque (Masjid al-Haram) in Mecca.
 The two-week-long armed takeover left over 250 dead, including hostages taken by the militants.
 According to interviews taken by author Robert Lacey, the militants, led by Juhayman al-Otaybi, were known as Al-Ikhwan (named after the Ikhwan army that which Juhayman's father served in or the hostel, Beit al-Ikhwan, in which Juhayman lived in).
-Al-Ikhwan were former students of Ibn Baz and other high ulema under the Al-Jama’a Al-Salafiya Al-Muhtasiba (literally, the Salafi Group that Commands Right and Forbids Wrong"), before breaking off from the group due to their extremism and militantism.
+Al-Ikhwan were former students of Ibn Baz and other high ulama under the Al-Jama'a Al-Salafiya Al-Muhtasiba (literally, the Salafi Group that Commands Right and Forbids Wrong"), before breaking off from the group due to their extremism and militantism.
 Juhayman declared his brother-in-law, Mohammed al-Qahtani, to be the Mahdi.
-The Mabahith (secret police) of the Minister of Interior, Prince Nayef bin Abdulaziz Al Saud, had identified Mohammed al-Qahtani and a number of the Ikhwan as troublemakers.
+The Mabahith of the Minister of Interior, Prince Nayef bin Abdulaziz Al Saud, had identified Mohammed al-Qahtani and a number of the Ikhwan as troublemakers.
 They had them imprisoned months before—only to release them at the request of Sheikh Ibn Baz.

 Islam forbids any violence within the Grand Mosque.
 Ibn Baz found himself in a delicate situation, especially as he had previously taught al-Otaybi in Medina.
 The situation was compounded and complicated by the fact that the Saudi Government found itself unprepared and incapable of dislodging the militants from the Mosque.
-They asked for outside assistance from the non-Islamic French GIGN and non-Arab Pakistani SSG.
+They asked for outside assistance from the French GIGN and Pakistani SSG.
 Non-Muslims are not permitted within the Meccan city limits, let alone the Grand Mosque.

 When asked for a fatwa by the Government to condemn the militants, the language of Ibn Baz and other senior ulama "was curiously restrained".
 The invaders of the Masjid al-Haram were not declared non-Muslims, despite their killings and violation of the sanctity of the Masjid, but only called "al-jamaah al-musallahah" (the armed group).
-Regardless, the ulema issued a fatwa allowing deadly force to be used in retaking the mosque.
+Regardless, the ulama issued a fatwa allowing deadly force to be used in retaking the mosque.
 The senior scholars also insisted that before security forces attack them, the authorities must offer the option "to surrender and lay down their arms".